-This work demonstrates that rubberized blends containing crumb and ground rubber in bituminous asphalt mixtures behave at least similar or better than conventional asphalt materials.
-By using the same methodology of volumetric compaction, the densification curves resulting from each mixture have been studied.
-The purpose is to obtain an optimum empirical parameter multiplier of the number of gyrations necessary to reach the same compaction energy as in conventional mixtures.
-It has provided some experimental parameters adopting an empirical-analytical method, evaluating the results obtained from the gyratory-compaction of bituminous mixtures with an HMA and rubber-aggregate blends.
+This work proves that rubberized blends having ground rubber in bituminous asphalt mixtures behave better than conventional asphalt materials.

+By using the same method of volumetric compaction, the densification curves resulting from each mixture have been studied with the purpose to obtain a best empirical parameter multiplier of the number of gyrations necessary to reach the same compaction energy as in conventional mixes.

+It has provided experimental parameters evaluating the results obtained from the gyratory-compaction of bituminous mixtures with an HMA and rubber-aggregate blends as a sub-ballast layer in railway underlayment trackbed.
+By adopting this increase-parameters of compaction, called "beta" factor, uniform densification and higher workability are found in modified mixtures with rubber considering the usual bearing capacity requirements in rail track.